uwescience/myria-docs/index.markdown

 The instructions to deploy MyriaX on Amazon EC2 will be posted here shortly.

-## Part 4: Execute queries
+### Part 2: Running queries on the service
 After you setup the engine, you can upload data and run queries through the [Python](myriapython.html) API.
 An alternative way to run queries is via the [Myria Web](myriaweb.html) interface.
-To learn more about the Myria query language, check out the [MyriaQL](myriaql.html) page.

-# Myria for developers
+## Myria for developers

 For those interested in developing with Myria, check out our [Myria Developer](developer.html) page.

-# FAQ
+## FAQ

 For any questions, see the [FAQ](faq.html).